IntuitiveHarmony/buttonLED/readme.md

 ## Wiring Diagram

-For the 7 segment LED circuit, I designed it in a stream of conciousness sort of way.
+For the 7 segment LED circuit, I designed it in a stream of consciousness sort of way.
 I started out with a bit of research into how the 7 segment LED works and how LEDs work in general.
 I first started with the increment button, wired the 7 segment LED and then added the random button later.
 Before I wrote any code I made sure I knew that my wiring was correct by applying 5v directly to each of the LED circuits within the 7 segment LED.
 Once that was sorted I moved on to the code itself.
 I chose to wire the decimal point to the 13th pin in order to tap into the arduino's built in LED as well.

 <img src="media/diagram.png"  style="width: 55%; max-width: 40em" alt="Wiring Diagram">